SebastianCB-dev/preprocessing-leadership-dataset/README.md

 > The pip version used is 24.0

 > [!NOTE]
-> If you have a problem with the program, please contact me at [email](mailto:carrillobaronj@gmail.com)
+> If you have a problem with the scripts, please contact me at [email](mailto:carrillobaronj@gmail.com)

 ## Set Up